dishaa1325/Live-face-recognition-using-custom-CNN-for-predicting-age-gender-and-emotion.-/README.md

 - VS Code for live demonstration
 ### Steps to run the project
 1. Run the Colab notebook and adjust the epochs, learning rate and other hyperparameters according to the computing resources available to you.
-2. Load .h5 trained model files of all 3 models and update the path in **integration.py**
+2. Load .h5 trained model files of all 3 models and update the path in **integration.py** and run **integration.py** on vs code after installing all the dependencies.